10308 Liberty Road

 8. https://mht.maryland.gov/secure/medusa/PDF/BaltimoreCounty/BA-18.pdf "BALTIMORE COUNTY LANDMARKS PRESERVATION COMMISSION INVENTORY FORM FOR STATE HISTORIC SITES SURVEY" signed E. Frances Offutt - HABS COMMITTEE OF BALTIMORE COUNTY HISTORICAL SOCIETY DATF OF RECORD July 29 f 1965

 When you select any of the links above, you will be directed away from this website.
 Mt Paran is not responsible for the content of others.
-If you are interested in learning more about Mount Paran's role in early American religious history, or Mt Paran's history in general, please contact our Church Historian, at YourMtParan@gmail.com Please include the following text in your subject headline: ATTN Church Historian.
+If you are interested in learning more about Mount Paran's role in early American religious history, Mt Paran's role as the first Presbyterian Church in Baltimore County, Mt Paran's history as the first church cemetery in Baltimore County, or Mt Paran's history in general, please contact our Church Historian, at YourMtParan@gmail.com Please include the following text in your subject headline: ATTN Church Historian.